-Footfalls and rapping have been often heard in the station when it is closed - on investigation, no source can be found.
-Another story says the last train of the night is haunted by a lone girl who walks from the last carriage to the tip of the train, vanishing as she reaches the engine.
+Footfalls and rapping echo around the Northern Line in the station after it has closed - on investigation, no sound source can be found.
+Another story says the last train of the night on the Bakerloo Line is haunted by a lone girl who walks from the last carriage to the tip of the train, vanishing as she reaches the front carriage.

 SE1 - George Inn, George Inn Road